Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Introduction

-Behavioral models are designed to capture the statistical dynamics of the system.
-These dynamics depend on whether the system is being subjected to a fault or not.
-In this context, faults imply an alteration --~namely, a drift~-- of the statistical relationships expressed in the system variables \cite{holloway1990fault}.
+Behavioral models capture the statistical dynamics of systems, which change under faults, manifesting as an alteration --~namely, a drift~-- in statistical relationships among system variables \cite{bi2017detection}.
 As a consequence, a link between detecting faults and statistical drifts arises \cite{gama2004learning, ardakani2017toward}.
-Concept drift, a widely-used term in the literature, occurs when the distribution of a stochastic phenomenon changes over time \citep{gama2014survey, lu2018learning}.
-Much work has been done in the area of concept drift \citep{lu2018learning, lima2022learning} but using different names such as data shift \cite{moreno2012unifying} and anomaly detection \cite{yamanaka2019autoencoding}.
-Approaches for detecting drifts can be supervised or unsupervised.
-Supervised methods, such as the one described in \citep{yamanaka2019autoencoding}, rely on the availability of anomalous data, which is a restriction in scenarios where this data is scarce or expensive \citep{bansal2022systematic}.
-Unsupervised methods are commonly based on error rates and compute $p$-values for the observations as a measure of their abnormality \citep{lu2018learning}.
-We highlight DMM \citep{gama2004learning}, ADWIN \citep{bifet2007learning}, and STEPD \citep{nishida2007detecting} as popular error-based methods, but they have the disadvantage of assuming discrete targets, and consequently, they are not suitable for monitoring continuous variables.
-In \cite{lima2022learning}, a variety of regression-suited learning methods are shown, but they are used in adaptive scenarios and are restricted to their algorithm category as seen in \citep[Table~6]{lima2022learning}; hence, they cannot be used in already-deployed models or in problems with modeling more complex than their base algorithm.
+Concept drift refers to changes in the distribution of a stochastic phenomenon over time \citep{gama2014survey, lu2018learning} and is studied under various terms, such as data shift \cite{quinonero2022dataset} and anomaly detection \cite{yamanaka2019autoencoding}.
+Drift detection methods can be supervised, relying on anomalous data \citep{yamanaka2019autoencoding}, or unsupervised, using error rates and $p$-values as measures of abnormality \citep{lu2018learning}.
+Notable error-based methods include DMM \citep{gama2004learning}, ADWIN \citep{bifet2007learning}, and STEPD \citep{nishida2007detecting}, though they assume discrete targets, limiting their use with continuous variables.
+Regression-suited methods, such as those in \cite{lima2022learning}, exist but are used in adaptive scenarios and are constrained by algorithm-specific limitations \citep[Table~6]{lima2022learning}, making them unsuitable for already deployed models or in problems with modeling more complex than their base algorithm.

 In the current landscape, behavioral models offer real advantages for FDI.
 This approach is particularly attractive as it does not assume a history, making it applicable to new or critical systems.
 However, there are several open challenges, which include (i) the nonexistence or scarcity of faulty data, which makes the supervised methods inoperable, (ii) the lack of decision guarantees for the majority of existing methods, particularly in complex multi-variate non-linear and non-Gaussian systems, and (iii) the inability to work with already-deployed behavioral models not necessarily dedicated to FDI.
 In addition, one can observe a link in the literature between concept drift detection and FDI, but we do not observe a formal connection between results found in concept drift literature and its applications to FDI.